RKR21/cardsharks/docs/DesignDoc.md

 ### Model Tier

 The Account model stores user information and provides methods to get the UserName and the Token assigned to it.
 Each account has an association with the Cart model.
 One Cart is assigned to One Account.
 The Cart can add products from the Product model and remove them too.
 The Product model stores information such as Id, Name, Price, and Quantity for each product.
 Finally, we have the Token model which verifies each account and identifies the account a cart is assigned to.
+The token lets the front end comunicate to the backend which user is currently logged in.
+The token is supplied to the front end when a log in is successful ensuring that a log in attempt must go through the backend.

 ![Model Tier](modelTierUML.png)